paulusel/nyetflix/API.md

 This contract governs the exachange of data between frontend and backend parts of the system.

+- Only POST requests are processed.
+Others are ignored either silently or with message
 - Textual data is exchanged in json format
 - Authentication method used is JWT sent as `Authorization: BEARER` header
 - Except signin/signup api request, all requests are expected to have authorization header
 - All responses from backend contain `ok` field.
 It is a boolean value and indicates success/failure
 - All json data fields are required, unless stated otherwise

+CAUTION: Exact address of endpoint may differ depending several factors.

 ## Signup